tomikoski/tk0-hardware/glitching/README.md

 ## Disclaimer
 _Please do notice_: It does take **many tries** and getting it executed using exact timing is THE tricky part! :)
+Also please observe reboots when glitching near power supply/VCC - a side-effect.